FOREX-Dollar falls against yen on risk reduction; sterling sinks

 "There's an optical relationship with the fact that stocks are lower," said Shahab Jalinoos, global head of FX strategy at Credit Suisse in New York.

-The dollar also fell against the euro and Swiss franc, leading the dollar index, which measures the greenback against a basket of six major currencies, 0.26 percent lower at 101.950.
+The dollar was last down 0.4 percent at 116.43 yen.
+It dipped modestly against the euro and Swiss franc, leading the dollar index, which measures the greenback against a basket of six major currencies, to stand 0.08 percent lower at 102.150.

 The pound slid more than 1 percent against both the dollar and the euro after weekend comments from British Prime Minister Theresa May that she was not interested in keeping "bits of membership" of the European Union.

-On Wall Street, the benchmark S&P 500 stock index was down 0.23 percent, while benchmark 10-year U.S. Treasury yields were last down about four basis points at 2.376 percent.
-(Reporting by Sam Forgione; Additional reporting by Marc Jones in London; Editing by Lisa Von Ahn and Meredith Mazzilli)
+On Wall Street, the benchmark S&P 500 stock index was down 0.13 percent, while benchmark 10-year U.S. Treasury yields fell nearly four basis points on the day to 2.383 percent.
+(Reporting by Sam Forgione; Additional reporting by Marc Jones in London; Editing by Lisa Von Ahn)

-Jan 25 Starbucks Corp nominated Microsoft Corp Chief Executive Satya Nadella to its board at a time when the company is increasingly focusing on technology to drive sales.
+* On Jan 19, 2017, units entered into incremental amendment no. 2 to amended and restated credit agreement dated as of May 6, 2015

-Jan 25 Boeing Co posted quarterly profit and operating cash that beat analysts' estimates, and promised an even better performance in 2017, thanks to "relentless" cost cutting, rising productivity and U.S. President Donald Trump's pro-business agenda.
+LISBON, Jan 25 Portugal's parliament rejected on Wednesday a government proposal to cut the social security tax companies pay on the minimum wage, in the first such defeat for the administration after two far-left allies opposed the move.